 Why engage with our research?

-Empower & enable: Engaging with our research and researchers can empower individuals and communities to draw upon their experiences to produce knowledge and outputs that are useful for all involved.
+Empower & enable: Engaging with our research can empower individuals and communities to draw upon their experiences to produce knowledge and outputs that are useful for all involved.
 This enables us to ensure that we are asking the right questions in our research.

 What is public engagement at the School?